 Generates core content and provides feedback to all students (on and off-site) in the regular grading cycle.
 Is available to all parents in a regular fashion (phone, email, appointment).
-Teacher posts content for review by the teacher aide in advance for collaborative and clarification purposes.
+Posts content for Teacher Liaison review a week in advance for collaborative and clarification purposes.